pulumi/docs/install/index.md

 ## Uninstalling Pulumi

-If you use the get.pulumi.com install script, simply delete the `.pulumi` folder in your home directory.
-If you did the manual installation, delete the main `pulumi` folder.
+To uninstall Pulumi, delete the `.pulumi` folder in your home directory.
+If you used the manual installer, you should also delete the `pulumi` folder that was created.